The Value of Self-Awareness

 Darius is an author, coach & speaker on social media branding, community growth and conversion, especially when it comes to Instagram.
 After spending 5 figures learning and growth hacking on social media, he has grown a following of over 250k+ in less than 2 years.

-Quoted by his 6 & 7 figure clients as having a “proven roadmap & system”, his team, LegacyIgnite, now helps coaches, speakers & marketers to stand out in their market & become the go to expert in their industry.
+Quoted by his 6 & 7 figure clients as having a “proven roadmap & system”, his team, LegacyIgnite, now helps coaches, speakers and marketers to stand out in their market and become the go-to expert in their industry.

 Darius also hosts the “Live Your Legacy” podcast, where he helps entrepreneurs to create a 1 degree shift and increase their impact on the world.

 "I think a lot of times when you're starting a journey, it all boils down to self-awareness.
 It really is understanding what are your strengths, what are your weaknesses, what are your likes, what are your dislikes?"

 An interesting concept brought up by Darius during the interview was the 4 quadrants of your own personal mastery - Zone of Genius, Excellence, Competence & Incompetence.

 Incompetence is relatively self-explanatory - things that you’re not good at.
 Areas of competence is skills you can perform, but others can do it at a higher level than you.
 Excellence refers to areas where you are much better than other people, and Zone of Genius is where you’re “supernatural” - things that you love doing and can execute at a high level.